code08-ind/WeatherFlux/README.md

 And Run This App In Your Sytem In Your Live Server.

 ### What Is Tech Stack Used?
-It Makes Use Of HTML,CSS In FrontEnd And Use Of Express JS And Node JS In Backend.
+It Makes Use Of HTML, CSS In FrontEnd And Use Of Express JS And Node JS In Backend.

 ### Outcomes Of Project:
 Here In You Need To Enter The City Name And It Will Give You All The Required Weather Details.